Backing up iPhone to NAS is safe for your data

 Step 3.
 Click an icon to preview and select files.
 After that, click "OK" to return.

 Step 3.
-Click the path below and change it to the position from your NAS.
+Click the "Backup Storage Path" and choose the Nas as the storage path.
 Click "Start Backup" to complete the task.

-NAS makes storing a number of files possible.
-If you want to backup iPhone to NAS, you should map the Internet location to computer, and then use AOMEI MBackupper to backup iPhone photos, videos, messages, contacts to your NAS.
+This is how to backup iPhone to Synology/WD/qnap NAS drive.
+SNAS makes storing a number of files possible.
+If you want to backup iPhone to NAS, you should map the Internet location to computer, and then use Backup History to backup iPhone photos, videos, messages, contacts to your NAS.
 It would be very simple.

 backing up iPhone to an external drive with iTunes" Share this passage and it would help more people.